aElchertMux/jwtCreator/README.md

 Add the flag (i.e. -h) of whatever type of JWT token you wish to create.
 The default is a VIDEO token.

+Requirements:
+* Access to your Mux environmental keys (insert into the apiKeys.env file)
+* Python 3.6+

 ```
 usage: jwtCreator.py [-h] [-v] [-s] [-t] [-g] playbackID